-Student Name: Location: Date:

-CEG No: Room Number: Time:

-Reason for Search: Student Present:

-Anathrasia ad Dan YES / NO

-Authorised By: Item/s left in plain view:

-Items:

-I acknowl edge that I have been

-made aware that staff will: dekilove sage that thave been

-Store my property until one me dispose of or find suitable use this period.

-Immediately dispose of or turn n in my property into the loca al authority to be de estroyed.

-Student Signature: Date

-Collected by

-Staff Name: Staff Name:

-Sign: Sign:

-Stored: Date:

-Moved to: Date:

-1

-Date Disposed of: Staff signature: Staff Signature:

-Method of Disposal:

-Continuity

-Bag opened by: Bag opened by:

-Bag handed over to: Bag handed ove r to:

-Reason: Reason:

-Sign: Date: Sign: Date:

-Witness: Witness:
+Student Search/Property Log Location: Student Name: Date: CEG No: Room Number: Time: Student Present: YES / NO Reason for Search: Item/s left in plain view: Authorised By: Items: ... acknowledge that I have been made aware that staff will: Store my property until one month from the end of the school term.
+I am aware that staff will dispose of or find suitable use for any unclaimed stored property if it has not been retrieved within this period.
+Immediately dispose of or turn in my property into the local authority to be destroyed.
+Student Signature: Date Collected by Staff Name: Staff Name: Sign: Sign: Stored: Date: Moved to: Date: Date Returned: Student signature: Staff signature: Date Disposed of: Staff signature: Staff Signature: Method of Disposal: Continuity Bag opened by: Bag opened by: Bag handed over to: Bag handed over to: Reason: Reason: Sign: Sign: Date: Date: Witness: Witness: